isabellamarques1824/nyx-16/README.md

 ### Decode

-The decoder interprets the instruction bits and identifies the required operation and operands.
+The instruction decoder interprets the instruction stored in the IR and determines what operation must be performed.

 ### Execute

-The control unit performs the instruction behavior, updating registers, flags, memory or the Program Counter.
+The control unit performs the instruction behavior.

+This may modify:

+* registers;
+* memory;
+* CPU flags;
+* the Program Counter;
+* the CPU execution state.

 ```text
 FETCH